 Ages 75 to 84

-From 2013 to 2022, the smallest increase in the fire death rate trends for older adults occurred in the group of individuals ages 75 to 84.
-For this age group, the fire death rate trend increased 6% over the 10-year period.
-In 2022, individuals ages 75 to 84 were 2.8 times more likely to die in a fire than the general population.
+From 2014 to 2023, the fire death rate trend for older adults ages 75 to 84 increased 16% over the 10-year period.
+In 2023, individuals ages 75 to 84 were 2.9 times more likely to die in a fire than the general population.

 Year | Number of Fire Deaths Age 75-84 | Population | Fire Death Rate (per million population) | Relative Risk |